johnnovak/johnnovak.site/blog/_posts/2016-05-15-cross-platform-gui-trainwreck-2016-edition.md

 {: .warning}
-I feel obliged to point it out though that the Electron framework can be terribly misused in the wrong hands.
+I feel obliged to point it out that the Electron framework can be terribly misused in the wrong hands.
 The [Monu](https://github.com/maxogden/monu) OS X only process monitoring menu bar application weighs no less than 189 MiB on disk...
-Yes, you read that right: a heavyweight cross-platform framework featuring a built-in *complete browser engine* was used to create a menu bar widget for a *single platform*!
-No disrespect to the program's author, I'm sure he had the best intentions and he's a nice person and all (even if he was clearly misguided in the practical execution of his ideas), but who would seriously entertain even just the *thought* that a 189 MiB menu bar application was going to be an okay thing to do, really?
+Yes, you read that right: a heavyweight cross-platform framework featuring a *complete built-in browser engine* was used to create a *menu bar widget* for a *single platform*!
+No disrespect to the program's author, I'm sure he had the best intentions and he's a nice person and all (even if he is clearly somewhat misguided in the practical execution of his ideas), but who would seriously entertain even just the *thought* that a 189 MiB menu bar app was going to be an okay thing to do, really?

 ### Executive summary

-By analysing the commonalities of the above examples, we can see a few patterns emerge.
-Cross-platform graphics is accomplished by using one of the following approaches:
+By analysing the commonalities of the apps showcased above, we can see a few interesting patterns emerging in how they solved the cross-platform graphics problem.
+Basically, they all followed one of the following approaches:

 {: .compact}
 * Make use of the graphics and text libraries provided by the host OS **(1)**